mi3nts/birdSongMints/readme.md

   pip3 install librosa==0.9.1
   ```
   ## Automate the code
-  Install the following packages to automate the code, recieve continous data and deal with the data through MQTT
+  Install the following packages to deal with the data through MQTT

   ```
   pip3 install pyserial